habyt/hiring-data-engineer-case-study/README.md

 relationships between those sellable units, members, and the contracts that link units to members.

+For this exercise, we will focus just on the sellable units.
 There are two parts to this exericse.

 1. You will create a write-up that includes ER Diagrams or Relational Schema expressing how you would model the relationships and your rationale for why